digital-land/specification/content/specification/development-plan.md

             description: the start date of the period the plan covers
           - field: period-end-date
             description: the end date of the period the plan covers
-          - field: development-plan-geography
+          - field: development-plan-boundary
-            description: the reference code for the geography the plan covers
+            description: the reference code for the boundary the plan covers
           - field: documentation-url
             description: the web page where you can find the documentation for the plan
           - field: adopted-date